Tuukka Rask: Stanley Cup title, Vezina trophy and team dominance (2010–2019)

 On 28 June 2012, Rask re-signed with the Bruins to a one-year, $3.5 million contract.
 Prior to the declaration of the 2012–13 lockout, Rask was named as the starting goaltender for the Bruins, replacing Tim Thomas, who would eventually be traded to the New York Islanders on 7 February 2013.
 During the lockout, which ended on 6 January 2013, Rask played for HC Plzeň, which won the Czech Extraliga that year.
-After the NHL resumed play, Rask led the Bruins to their second Stanley Cup finals in three seasons in the 2013 playoffs.
+After the NHL resumed play, Rask led the Bruins to their second Stanley Cup Final in three seasons in the 2013 playoffs.
 In the third round of the playoffs against the top-seeded Pittsburgh Penguins, Rask faced 136 shots in four games played, allowing two goals while making 134 saves for a 0.50 GAA and a .985 save percentage.
-In the Stanley Cup Finals, the Bruins were defeated in six games by the Presidents’ Trophy-winning Chicago Blackhawks, as Rask registered a .932 save percentage.
+In the Stanley Cup Final, the Bruins were defeated in six games by the Presidents’ Trophy-winning Chicago Blackhawks, as Rask registered a .932 save percentage.